 Jesus Christ is coming back.
 Soon!

-To learn more about what God expects of those who will receive eternal life, see the “Change” section of this website.
+To learn more about what God expects of those who will receive eternal life, study our free booklet Change Your Life!

 For assistance in fulfilling Christ’s command to “watch therefore, and pray always that you may be counted worthy to escape all these things that will come to pass, and to stand before the Son of Man” (Luke 21:36), subscribe to the Life, Hope & Truth Weekly Newsletter, which contains our World Watch Weekly section.
 It’s free and comes directly to your email inbox each week.